MoritzSchueler96/TUM-/README.md

 This project aims to explain classifiers that predict the potential impact and source of a social media post.
 Additionally we classify stance and provide global explanations for it as well.

+## Abstract

+In this age of social media we have a immense amount of data that these platforms can provide.
+It becomes extremely hard to find new and innovative ways to extract value from that data.
+In this paper we work on analyzing the impact, ideology and stance of several social media channels to enhance the understanding of opinions on social media.
+For this we collected our own dataset in the form of Facebook posts from CrowdTangle and also used the SemEval Stance dataset consisting of tweets with annotated sentiment and stance.
+Additionally we provide more insights into the model output by using several global eXplainable Artificial Intelligence (XAI) techniques.
+Specifically, we leverage SAGE and Neuron Attribution for global explainability.

 ## Structure

 Code: consists of a standard config, the data modules and the models